Book Review: Soulful Simplicity by Courtney Carver. A passionate expression of how a simple life…

 Judging by the content of this book, Brian Nelson is a well traveled man and has visited just about every country, even some that a lot of people would avoid; Syria (he did this before the war), North Korea and Afghanistan.
 Somehow, in the course of less than 100 pages, he summarizes his adventures, which is a feat in itself.
 It reminded me of the Reduced Shakespeare Theater Company who give a complete rendition of the complete works of William Shakespeare in 90 minutes.
 Like their performance Nelson’s book leaves you a little out of breath.
 I managed to read the whole book in a couple of evenings without much problem.

-The first section is preamble of what is to come in the rest of the book.
-Before launching into a whistle stop description of a gallop around the globe, Nelson delivers a chapter on world traveling 101.
-I would consider myself a seasoned traveler and I did pick up a couple of useful snippets for use on future trips.
-This section was my favorite in the book.
+The first section is the preamble of what is to come in the rest of the book.
+Before launching into a whistle-stop description of a gallop around the globe, Nelson delivers a chapter on world travelling 101.
+I would consider myself a seasoned traveller and I did pick up a couple of useful snippets for use on future trips.
+This section was my favourite in the book.

 The last five chapters of the book are largely broken down into broad geographic regions; North & South America, Australia and the Pacific Islands, Europe, Asia & the Middle East and Africa.
 Nelson systematically describes his adventures in the countries of each region, often in only a couple of sentences.
 I understand that he is trying to be brief but it doesn’t really do much to whet your appetite for visiting these places.
-It might have been better to take up a few more pages to get potential travelers excited.
+It might have been better to take up a few more pages to get potential travellers excited.